-A pocket version of this trick, called the “Devil Stick”, was marketed by Abbott's Magic Novelty Co., c.
-1938 (see Tops, Vol. 4 No. 1, Jan.
+Circa 1938, Abbott's Magic Novelty Co. seemingly reduced the size of the prop from that commonly manufactured to a pocket version, making it presumably nearer the original Van Bern model.
+Abbott's called it the “Devil Stick” (see Tops, Vol. 4 No. 1, Jan.
 1939, p.
 57).
 This prop did not break apart in the middle to prove a lack of connection between the cords.
 Instead, it was passed for inspection at the end, and failed to work as it had in the magician's hands.

-Histed may have been referring to “Solomon's Pillars” when he mentioned that the trick “is reputed to be very ancient”.
+Assuming that Histed knew nothing of the Japanese origin of the trick, he may have been referring to “Solomon's Pillars” when he mentioned that the trick “is reputed to be very ancient”.
 “Solomon's Pillars” (dating back to the 1600s) consists of two sticks, joined at one end and with a cord apparently strung through the opposite end.
 The cord is seemingly cut between the sticks, and then restored.
 This trick and the similar “Nose Bridle” (see Reginald Scot's Discoverie of Witchcraft, 1584, p.
 351) seem to have been the simple parents of the more deceptive Chinese Sticks and Pom-pom Prayer Stick.